active, directly-held investments with complementary risks and returns for less volatility

 EF Tellsons Endeavour™ Fund is a UCITS V open-ended investment company listed in London.
 This means the regulatory oversight, reporting requirements and investor protections afforded by this fund are of the highest level available under current UK legislation.
 The Authorised Corporate Director for the Fund is Elite Funds, part of Way Fund Managers Ltd, with over £1bn of funds under administration and they bring custodian and depositary Northern Trust and fund accountant Apex to bear on the strength of the fund structure and security of investors’ funds.

-So what kind of investment outcome might investors experience with Endeavour through the cycle?
+So what kind of investment outcome might investors experience with Endeavour?

-What might ‘growth with less volatility’ look like?
+What might ‘growth with less volatility’ actually look like as a long-term investment?

 The investment outcome we aim for over a full business cycle is to achieve a return 3-4% above the Fund’s benchmark and as close as we can get to the long-term return of equities.
 The benchmark is the average total return of short-dated government bonds and CPI inflation.
 From the experience of market returns over the past 80 years, this would suggest a relatively stable benchmark of around 3.5% and our aim to deliver an annualised return of 6-7% pa might be achievable.